Probable-Futures/docs/use-the-maps.md

 has_children: true
 ---

-# The maps
+# Use the maps

-This section is targeted for developer who want to integrate the Probable Futures maps into their own web applications.
+This section is for developers who want to integrate the Probable Futures maps into their own websites or applications.
 It is possible to achieve this in two ways:

-1. Download single embeddable map
+1. Download an embeddable map, for example to display a map in an article
-2. Use the @probable-futures/probable-futures-maps package to integrate the existing maps into your own application
+2. Use the embeddable maps package to integrate the maps into your own application, for example if your app requires more dynamic interaction
-3. Restyle the maps and host them with your own mapbox account
+3. Restyle the maps and host them with your own Mapbox account, for example if you would like to use different colors or bins on the maps